 - Choices and pathway.

 - Work and career.

 - Employment rights and responsibilities.

-- Financial choices.

-- Media literacy and digital resilience.
+- Financial choices. - Media literacy and digital resilience.

-6. Assessment
+Assessment

-The school will set the same high expectations of the quality of pupils' work in PSHE as for other areas of the curriculum.
-A strong PSHE curriculum will be developed to build on knowledge pupils have previously acquired, including from other subjects, with regular feedback on their progress.
+The school will set the same high expectations of the quality of students' work in PSHE as for other areas of the curriculum.
+A strong PSHE curriculum will be developed to build on knowledge students have previously acquired, including from other subjects, with regular feedback on their progress.

-Lessons will be planned to ensure pupils of differing abilities are suitably challenged.
-Teaching will be assessed to identify where pupils need extra support or intervention.
+Lessons will be planned to ensure students of differing abilities are suitably challenged.
+Teaching will be assessed to identify where students need extra support or intervention.

-Pupils' knowledge and understanding will be assessed through formative assessment methods such as tests, written assignments, discussion groups and quizzes to monitor progress.
+Students' knowledge and understanding will be assessed through formative assessment methods such as tests, written assignments, discussion groups and quizzes to monitor progress.

-7. Monitoring and review
+Monitoring and review